ilbuonmarcio/lydia/README.md

 ![](logo.png)

-# What is mrczlnks?
+# What is jacklnx?

-`mrczlnks` is a featureful, yet simple Arch Linux install script
+`jacklnx` is a featureful, yet simple Arch Linux install script

 ![](screenshot.png)